What is heartworm disease? How does a cat become infected?

 The distribution of heartworm disease in cats is similar to that of dogs.
 In the United States, most cases are reported along the southeastern and gulf coasts and in the Mississippi River valley.
 In Canada, heartworm infection in cats is less common, with most cases reported in southern Ontario, southern Manitoba, and southern Quebec.

-The risk of infection is greatest when mosquitoes are actively feeding.
-This typically requires temperatures over 50°F (10°C).
+The risk of infection is greatest when mosquitoes are actively feeding, which typically requires temperatures over 50°F (10°C).
 In areas that get prolonged killing frosts, the risk of heartworm infection is limited to the warmer months of the year, from late spring to late autumn.
 By comparison, in much of the United States, heartworm infection is a year-round risk.

 Can infection be spread directly between cats, or from cats to people?

 Cats can only get heartworm from an infected mosquito.
-There is no spread of infection from cat to cat, cat to dog, or from cat to people.
+Infection does not spread from cat to cat, cat to dog, or cat to people.

-What are the clinical signs of heartworm disease in the cat?
+What are the clinical signs of heartworm disease in cats?

-Heartworm disease in the cat is difficult to diagnose and a variety of testing methods are usually needed to confirm infection.
-These include blood tests, radiographs (X-rays), and echocardiography (ultrasound of the heart).
+Heartworm disease in cats is difficult to diagnose and a variety of testing methods are usually needed to confirm infection.
+These include blood tests, X-rays (radiographs), and echocardiography (ultrasound of the heart).

-Routine blood tests (see handouts "Complete Blood Count" and "Serum Biochemistry" for more information) may show non- specific changes, such as high eosinophil count or high globulin level.
+Routine blood tests may show non-specific changes, such as high eosinophil count or high globulin levels (see handouts "Complete Blood Count" and "Serum Biochemistry" for more information).
 Blood tests that are more useful include the antibody test, which is able to detect early stages of heartworm infection, and the antigen test, which may detect the presence of adult worms later in the course of disease.
-A test for microfilariae may also be done, although it will be negative in the vast majority of cases.
+A test for microfilariae may also be done, although it will be negative in most cases.

 What do positive test results mean?

-A positive antibody test indicates there has been exposure to heartworm larvae, which increases the probability that there is underlying heartworm infection.
+A positive antibody test indicates there has been exposure to heartworm larvae, which increases the probability that there is an underlying heartworm infection.
 A positive antigen test confirms heartworm infection and indicates that adult female heartworms are present.
-However, neither the antibody test nor the antigen test is 100% reliable.
+However, neither test is 100% reliable.
 The two tests may give contradictory results or be inconsistent with the signs the cat is showing.
 A positive microfilariae test confirms that at least one male and one female adult worm are present.
-Radiographs of the chest and ultrasound of the heart may reveal changes in the heart, lungs, and major blood vessels that support a diagnosis of heartworm infection.
+X-rays of the chest and ultrasound of the heart may reveal changes in the heart, lungs, and major blood vessels that support a diagnosis of heartworm infection.

 Is there treatment for heartworm disease in cats?

-Unlike treatment in the dog, drugs to kill adult heartworms are not usually given to cats due to the serious and potentially fatal complications that often follow such treatment.
+Unlike treatment in dogs, drugs to kill adult heartworms are not usually given to cats, due to the serious and potentially fatal complications that often follow such treatment.
 Since adult heartworms are relatively short-lived in the cat, infection is often self-limiting and frequently resolves spontaneously.
-Treatment is usually limited to drugs to control the inflammation triggered by the presence of the worms in the lungs, and other medications such as bronchodilators to make it easier for the cat to breathe.
+Treatment is usually limited to drugs that control the inflammation triggered by the presence of worms in the lungs, and other medications such as bronchodilators to make it easier for the cat to breathe.
 In serious infections, surgical removal of adult worms from the heart may be the best option.
 Critically ill cats may need to be hospitalized for further care.
-See handout "Heartworm Disease in Cats - Treatment" for more information.
+See handout "Heartworm Disease in Cats: Treatment" for more information.

 Can heartworm disease in cats be prevented?